Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Experiments

 \subsection{Macro Benchmark}

-In this section, we compare Autumn and LevelDB performance with large-scale data.
-We use tools: db\_bench and YCSB benchmark.
-We use db\_bench to analyze the performance of Autumn and LevelDB when large amount of data are loaded.
-Then, we apply the YCSB benchmark~\cite{cooper2010benchmarking} (Yahoo!
-Cloud Serving Benchmark), which is a widely used macro-benchmark suite to study key-value store performance. to further compare the performance between Autumn and LevelDB on real-world workload traffic.
+In this section, we compare Autumn and RocksDB performance with large-scale data using the YCSB benchmark~\cite{cooper2010benchmarking} (Yahoo!
+Cloud Serving Benchmark), which is a widely used macro-benchmark suite to study key-value store performance.
+This macro benchmark further compares the performance between Autumn and RocksDB on real-world workload traffic.

-\smartparagraph{Macro Benchmarks Running Environment.} The macro benchmark experiments require more disk storage space and are run on an AWS EC2 \textit{i3en.xlarge} instance, which has roughly 2.3 TB storage space with NVMe SSD and the instance installed Amazon Linux platform.